 The threat hunting landscape is constantly evolving.
 Learn the techniques, tactics, and tools needed to become a highly-effective threat hunter.

 In this video, you will learn how to utilize projects within an investigation.

 To mirror the process of the analyst, PassiveTotal has introduced lightweight case management in the form of “projects.”
 Users now have the option to create both public and private projects with names, descriptions, tags, and collaborators.

-PassiveTotal projects allow users to group related activity and easily collaborate with others in their organization.
+PassiveTotal projects allow users and cybersecurity teams to group related activity and easily collaborate with others in their organization.
 Projects also retain the history of an investigation over time, so as new details emerge, get researched, and added to the project, users can be sure they have an accurate audit history.

 While these processes work, they don’t lend themselves well to a large collaboration or follow-on research work.

 Public projects within PassiveTotal allow users to share both data and context that details the steps the analyst took to discover those indicators.
 These projects are noted with a green open lock and can be published by anyone in the community.